justvipul/dopedots/README.md

 ## Install papirus icon theme
 ### Papirus Installer

-### Use the scripts to install the latest version directly from this repo (independently of your distro):
+### Use the scripts to install the latest version directly from their github repo (independently of your distro):

 ##### NOTE: Use the same script to update icon themes.
 ### ROOT directory (recommended)